 - Organizing in Order of Importance

 - Identifying Fact, Opinion, Bias

-The year begins by reviewing map skills and geography, focusing specifically on land forms and bodies of water.
+The year begins by reviewing map skills and geography, focusing specifically on landforms and bodies of water.
 Students will use their map knowledge and geography skills to create a treasure map as the culminating project for this unit.
-As the year progresses, students will explore the U.S. regions, with special emphasis on the five themes of geography: Location; place; human-environment interaction; movement; and region (types).
-Much of this will be supported by the text book—this also introduces students to critical textbook study strategies.
-In the spring, fourth graders will explore the rich history, culture, economy and government of our wonderful state.
-This will include a trip to the State House and the Vermont Historical Society, and a field trip to the Shelburne Museum at the end of the year.
+As the year progresses, students will explore the U.S. regions, with special emphasis on the five themes of geography: location; place; human-environment interaction; movement; and region (types).
+Much of this will be supported by the textbook—this also introduces students to critical textbook study strategies.
+Fourth graders also learn about finance and economics (including how to use a debit account and checkbook).
+In the spring, fourth graders will explore the rich history, culture, economy, and government of our wonderful state.
+This may include a trip to the State House and the Vermont Historical Society, and possibly a field trip to the Shelburne Museum at the end of the year.
 Throughout the year, students will demonstrate their understanding of content through projects, tests, reports, class discussion, and daily classroom/home activities.